 Understanding Medical Cannabis

 We know some patients use cannabis under medical direction.
 Still, most cannabis products are not FDA-approved and vary widely in strength and purity.
 THC and CBD levels can differ even between products from the same source.
 In addition, how cannabis is used—smoked, vaped, or ingested—changes how quickly and intensely it affects the brain.
+We take these variations into account as part of our Cannabis Use Policy.

 Our position is grounded in clinical responsibility, not judgment.
 If you use cannabis, we’ll discuss how it may be influencing your mood, focus, and sleep.
 We’ll also discuss whether it’s safe to combine with psychiatric medications.